fritzo/pomagma/doc/theorem_queue.md

         for (size_t i = 0; i < pending_programs.size(); ++i) {
             vm.execute(pending_programs[i], context);
         }
-        // Each thread contributes to global queues before barrier global_queues.merge_from_thread(context->theorem_queues);
+        // Each thread gathers its worker queues before barrier signature.gather_all_lazy_queues();
     }
     // Implicit OpenMP barrier here when parallel section ends

-    // Write phase - main thread only global_queues.write_phase_apply_all(signature);
+    // Write phase - main thread only signature.flush_all_lazy_queues();
 }
 }
 ```

 ### Analyst Integration and Single-Threaded Optimization

-**Unified Interface**: The analyst's query execution uses VM programs for constraint solving and validation, so it will naturally adopt the unified `infer()` interface without requiring separate code paths.
+**Unified Interface**: The analyst's query execution uses VM programs for constraint solving and validation, so it naturally adopts the lazy queue interface without requiring separate code paths.

-**Queue-Based Execution**: All execution modes, including single-threaded analyst queries, use the unified queue-based approach.
+**Queue-Based Execution**: All execution modes, including single-threaded analyst queries, use the unified lazy queue approach.
 For single-threaded scenarios, the queue overhead is minimal since there's no contention, and the batch application provides better cache locality.

-**Performance Characteristics**: Single-threaded analyst queries experience minimal overhead from queueing since queue operations are simple vector pushes.
+**Performance Characteristics**: Single-threaded analyst queries experience minimal overhead from lazy queueing since queue operations are simple vector pushes.
 The batch application during the write phase often improves cache performance compared to scattered individual insertions.

 **Session Management**: The analyst server adopts the same phased execution pattern as the surveyor, with a proving phase that collects theorems followed by a write phase that applies them atomically.